 All utopianism eventually meets its reality.
-Whether the Soviet Union, Modern Monetary Theory, or radical government spending policies like the "Green New Deal," the harsh truths about economics, physics, energy, and human nature always come to the surface.
+Whether the Soviet Union, Modern Monetary Theory, or radical government spending policies like the "Green New Deal," harsh objective truths in economics, physics, energy, human nature, etc. always come to the surface.

 The blunt truth about flat organizations is no different.
 DAOs (Decentralized Autonomous Organizations) are promising in how they can potentially coordinate capital meritocratically along with developer bounties and creating better incentives for remote, open-source, crypto-native teams.
 DAOs are a potential solution to issues that stem from global remote work, community management, and open-source software development.
 They are however, being sold as much more than that – as some kind of new paradigm in social systems, economics, and behavioral psychology.
 Some of the misguided claims we've heard about DAOs would make Karl Marx blush.
 So we think it's time to clearly define what DAOs solve for and what they don't.
 They certainly don't alter human nature and when the utopianism fades, that will become clear.